 - Cognitive Behavioural Therapy (CBT) – which explores the negative thoughts we have about ourselves and uses practical ways to help change them.
 It often involves doing tasks between sessions and reporting back on them.

-I offer weekly sessions of 50 minutes via Zoom, Skype or telephone.
+I offer weekly sessions of 50 minutes via Zoom or telephone.
+I will see people face-to-face again from my home in West Norwood towards the end of 2021.
 I work on an open-ended basis, meaning sessions can continue for as long as you find them helpful.
 I have regular reviews so we can discuss how the sessions are going, what you want to get from them, and decide when it’s right to bring them to an end.

 I charge £25 for an initial session and £50 for ongoing sessions after that.